 Investigation of the Effectiveness of a Passive Device for Soiling Mitigation for Vehicle Side-Cameras 2020-01-0699

 The development of modern autonomous automotive technology depends heavily on the reliable performance of external sensors that are vulnerable to soiling.
-Existing active cleaning devices, such as washers and wipers, are relatively complex, expensive or unsuitable.
+Existing active cleaning devices, such as washers and wipers, are relatively complex and expensive.
 Furthermore, little research has been done on alternative soiling mitigation strategies and devices for sensors.
-With the emerging trend to replace side-mirrors with camera monitor systems, it is important for such systems to stay clean even in adverse weather in order to provide critical navigation information.
+With the emerging trend of replacing side-mirrors with camera monitor systems, it is important for such systems to stay clean in adverse weather in order to provide critical navigation information.
 To meet this need, a passive aerodynamics-based cleaning device was investigated.
-A converging vent device was integrated into the side-camera housing and the subsequent degree of soiling was estimated at wind speeds of 15, 20, and 25 m/s (representing city and country driving speeds).
-The vent outlet width, outlet jet angle, and outlet jet velocity of the vent device were varied and the variants were compared to the non-vented reference model.
-The degree of soiling was evaluated computationally and experimentally.
-A single phase simulation was performed using ANSYS® Fluent where the degree of soiling was estimated based on momentum fluxes.
-Several selected variants were 3D-printed and sprayed with water in wind tunnel tests, where the degree of soiling was quantified by water droplet counts.
-The results from both the CFD and wind tunnel tests suggest that the vent device is effective in reducing soiling for up to 65%.
-This investigation demonstrated that the outlet geometry of a passive vent device significantly affects the deposition aerodynamics and the type of soiling on a sensor and provided insight for further design and development of such devices.
+A converging vent device was integrated into the side-camera housing and the subsequent degree of soiling was estimated at a wind speed of 20 m/s (72 km/h), representing urban and suburban driving speeds.
+The vent outlet height and outlet jet angle of the vent device were varied and the variants were compared to the non-vented reference model.
+The degree of soiling was evaluated experimentally and computationally.
+The variants were 3D-printed and sprayed with water in wind tunnel tests, where the degree of soiling was quantified by water droplet counts.
+Numerical simulation was also performed using ANSYS® Fluent to visualize the airflow patterns.
+The results from wind tunnel tests and CFD suggest that the vent device is effective in reducing soiling for up to 94%.
+This investigation demonstrated that the outlet geometry of a passive vent device significantly affects the deposition aerodynamics and type of soiling on a sensor and provides insight for further design and development of such devices.

 William Collings, Wing Yi Pao, Martin Agelin-chaab